AntonTrofimov2025/FindMeMovie/README.md

 # FindMeMovie
 You wanna watch something special and dunno what exactly?
-Then you're at the right place :)
+You're at the right place then :)